SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

   <i>Try Me! with Queue functionality</i>
 </p>

-> [!IMPORTANT]
-> 🚨 You might have noticed that the `Try Me!` page in the screenshot above has more functionality than the one we used in the previous exercise.
-To differentiate between both of them I will refer to the one in the screenshot as "**`Advanced Try Me!`**" and to the one used in the previous exercise as "`CodePen Try Me!`". 🚨

 ## Topics

 In a previous exercise, we mentioned that a topic is a means by which a publisher classifies a message.
 The topic tells us what type of message we will receive if we subscribe to a specific topic.
 In essence, it is a string that is composed of one or more levels.
 Each level is separated by a forward slash (/) and the levels can be anything.
 This is commonly known as topic-level granularity.
 The granularity allows for more targeted and efficient information exchange.
 Instead of having a single topic for all updates on a business object in a complex system (/BusinessPartner), the system can have distinct topics for different types of updates on a business object (/BusinessPartner/Created, /BusinessPartner/Updated, /BusinessPartner/Deleted).
 There is no specific schema/specification on how you need to structure your topic string but you do find that patterns are established within a system.
 Let's get familiar with the structure of a topic by "dissecting" a real-world topic.
 Below we can see a topic on which an SAP S/4HANA Cloud system will publish a Business Partner message.